Be aware of what VITA and TCE volunteers can and can’t do

 Gather your paperwork and information

-- Last year’s federal income tax return,
+- A copy of last year’s federal income tax return;

 - Information to claim deductions, such as: